Understanding Filtration Systems in the Pharmaceutical Industry

 2. Bag Filters: Bag filters employ microfiltration to capture contaminants in liquid materials and offer adaptability with variable pore sizes.
 Their low initial cost and reduced replacement frequency make them cost-effective for small to medium systems, where sterility is not required.

-4. Carbon or Filter Cartridge: These filters are used to remove organic compounds, odours, and certain gases from pharmaceutical processes.
-Activated carbon's high surface area allows for effective adsorption of contaminants.
+4. Carbon Filter: Carbon filters are used to remove organic compounds, odours, and certain gases from pharmaceutical processes.
+Activated carbons' high surface area allows for effective adsorption of contaminants.

 Filtration Methods Used In Pharmaceutical Industry